Jeu d'Enfant (Child's Play)

 Q: How does the registration work?

 A: You can register through LGS Recreation.
-There are 2 different options in Los Gatos: the Tuesday and the Thursday session.
-If you choose to register for 2 weekdays you must register each one separately.
+There are 3 different options in Los Gatos: the Tuesday, the Thursday and the Friday session.
+If you choose to register for a combination of weekdays you must register each weekday separately.

 Q: What is the instructor:children ratio?

 A: The maximum instructor: children ratio is 1:8 and the maximum number of children attending the program is set to 24.
-There are usually 4 instructors in the classroom for a ratio of 1:6 (a better ratio than recommended by the state of California).
+There are up to 4 instructors in the classroom for a ratio of 1:6

 Q: What is the schedule for drop-off and pick-up?